mariah622/photoportfolio/README.md

 # Photo Portfolio

-A tool for showcasing the specs of different cameras, images, and infromation about some photographers.
+A tool for showcasing the specs of different cameras, images, and information about some photographers.

 ## Installation